 Why Do You Need to Know About Patent Drawings?

 Patentable subject matter, also known as patent eligibility, refers to an invention that meets the standards set forth by the United States Patent and Trademark Office (USPTO) to receive patent protection.
 Statutory law, per §35 U.S.C.
 101, defines patentable subject matter in the following way: "Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof may obtain a patent therefor, subject to the conditions and requirements of this title."

 To qualify as patentable subject matter, an invention has to satisfy two criteria: one statutory, one judicial.
 First, as §35 U.S.C.
 101 requires, the subject matter of the invention must fall into the category of process, machine, manufacture, or composition of matter.
-Second, that subject matter cannot fall within an exception recognized by the courts; namely, laws of nature,
+Second, that

 - 6 min read

 How Do You Patent a Name?

 You may be interested in learning how to patent a name in addition to how to patent an idea, however, you cannot patent a name.
 Instead, you can trademark it by filing an application online at www.uspto.gov.
 It takes about 90 minutes, costs range between $275 and $325, and you will need to check the Trademark Electronic Search System to make sure the name is not already taken.